Work environment at OnkPat

 Organisation

-The department has a working group consisting of six members who work on issues related to equal opportunities.
-The group consists of an equal opportunities representative/HR manager, a senior researcher/GUA, a senior research specialist/director of doctoral studies, a postdoctoral representative, a student representative, and a doctoral studies administrator/communications officer.
+The department has a working group consisting of eight members who work on issues related to equal opportunities.
+The group consists of an equal opportunities representative/HR manager, a senior researcher/GUA, a senior research specialist/director of doctoral studies, two postdoctoral representatives, two student representatives, and a doctoral studies administrator/communications officer.

 Objective 1: Increase knowledge about equal opportunities among employees and students